Executive Summary

 Immediate Actions

-- Monitor NOAA SWPC space weather alerts for updates
+- Monitor real-time Kp index and space weather alerts during operations

 Survey Planning